Sazzo/placebingus/README.md

 ## Credits

-Inspired by the design of Xerere and 1Computer1, placewaifu. https://placewaifu.com
+Inspired by the project of Xerere and 1Computer1, placewaifu. https://placewaifu.com